Esri/arcgis-maps-sdk-kotlin-samples/generate-offline-map-using-android-jetpack-workmanager/README.md

 ### WorkManager and Background behavior

-The `OfflineJobWorker` is a `CoroutineWorker` instance which is run as a long-running foreground service by the `WorkManager`.
+The `OfflineJobWorker` is a `CoroutineWorker` instance which is run as a long-running foreground service by the [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager).
 Check out [Support for long-running workers](https://developer.android.com/guide/background/persistent/how-to/long-running) for more info.
 Hence the behavior of the Worker depends on state of the application as follows:

 When the app